alexanderwlee/alexanderwlee.github.io/_industry_roles/microsoft_swe_intern.md

 ---

-As an intern on the Frontdoor team, I focused on enhancing the on-call experience for engineers by developing features on the team's service to efficiently diagnose product configuration issues.
+As an intern on the Frontdoor team, I focused on enhancing the on-call experience for engineers by developing tools to diagnose product configuration issues efficiently.